The Law Office of Colina King

 manufacturer’s warranty where applicable.
 Plumbing blockages caused by

-Homeowners are not applicable under this warranty
+Homeowners are not applicable under this warranty.
+The satisfactory

 operation of the faucets is covered under the manufacturer’s warranty where an